stanley-gu/standardsCh/chapter.md

 order to answer these kinds of questions one needs techniques that can interrogate the model in a variety of different ways.

-Table 2 lists some of the most important techniques that are available for analyzing models.
+The table below lists some of the most important techniques that are available for analyzing models.
 Without these techniques, a model will often be as difficult to understand as the real system it attempts to model; the application of these techniques is therefore important.